-Subject Access Request by a third party
+Subject Access Request (SARs) by a third party

-Consent for a third party to request personal and sensitive information on a data subject.
+If you’d like someone you trust to be able to ask for personal information and receive a copy of it, you need to complete this form to give them written consent and send us a copy.

-Do not use this form if you hold enduring power of attorney for the data subject.
-Email us on data.protection@mhs.org.uk and we will instruct you separately.
+You don’t need to use this form if you‘ve given the person enduring power of attorney.
+Simply, email us on data.protection@mhs.org.uk and we’ll tell you what you need to do.

-You should only give consent for another person to act on your behalf in exceptional circumstances.
+You should only give consent for someone else to act on your behalf in exceptional circumstances and to someone you trust.

-By completing this form you give consent for a nominated third party to request and receive your Subject Access Request.
+By completing this form you give consent for the person named to request and receive a copy of your SAR which may include personal and sensitive information about you.

-All parts of this form must be completed.
-Otherwise it will be returned to you and will lead to delays with responding to your Subject Access Request.
+If you want to go ahead, please complete the form below and send it to us.
+If there’s any information missing, we’ll send it back and ask you to complete it so we have everything we need.

 You can email this form to data.protection@mhs.org.uk or send it to: